dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 * Your original app (**myMLApp**)
 * A console app that allows you to build/train/test the model (**myMLAppML.ConsoleApp**)
 * A .NET Standard class library that contains model input/output and your trained model in a zip file (**myMLAppML.Model**)

+You would begin writing your .NET for Apache Spark code (and paste in the code generated from Model Builder, shown in step 3 above) in the original app **myMLApp.**

 ![Model Builder Result](https://dotnet.microsoft.com/static/images/model-builder-generated-code.png?v=iC-r8k3zpKUwQVoNOH34D903IhXhIb4CsX003484s7c)